lucendio/lecture-devops-infos/deliverables/exercise_implementation.md

 #### Content

 * the application is put through at least 3 stages (build, test, deploy) by at least 1 pipeline (CI/CD)
-* at least one component (e.g. VCS, Monitoring) other than the application has to be bootstrapped by yourself
+* at least one component (e.g. VCS, Monitoring) other than the application has to be bootstrapped by yourself (no third-party as-a-service solution)
 * automate allocation and bootstrapping of all required infrastructure resources and components